 How much does it cost to come in?

-All profit is returned straight back to the Hall to keep the building open for the public to enjoy, registered charity number 526052.
+All profit is returned straight back to the Hall, to keep the building open for the public to enjoy, registered charity number 526052.

-The entire site is dog friendly.
+The entire site is dog friendly, so bring your pooches.

 Ticket Type | Ticket Tariff |